brown-bird/Cookbook/Testing/Legacy/get_class_under_test.md

         return instance;
     }

-    // This method does stuff we wouldn't want done in a test. public String makeNetworkCallsAndDoBaconRelatedDatabaseThings()
+    // This troublesome method does stuff we don't like in our tests. public String makeNetworkCallsAndDoBaconRelatedDatabaseThings()
     {
+    	...
-        return "I did delicious network and datase things!";
+    	// Trust me I did naughty network stuff ;) return "I did delicious network and datase things!";
     }
 }
 ~~~